Tank (film): Plot

-U.S. Army Command Sergeant Major Zack Carey (Garner) is about to retire from the military from his last post in rural Clemmons County, Georgia.
+U.S. Army Command Sergeant Major Zack Carey is about to retire from the military from his last post at a major U.S. Army base in rural Clemmons County, Georgia.
 Despite being offered the post of Sergeant Major of the Army, he insists he wishes to retire in peace with his family.
-Several years earlier, his older son had been killed in an Army training accident, and his relationship with his only surviving son, Billy (played by Howell), is strained.
+Several years earlier, his older son had been killed in an Army training accident, and his relationship with his only surviving son, Billy, is strained.
 Zack's no-nonsense, unpretentious style of leadership quickly earns him a reputation as a tough but fair NCO, well-regarded for his compassion and integrity.

 Zack owns a vintage Sherman tank that he's restored with his younger son's help, and he drives it for parades and other public events.
-While visiting an off-base bar, he meets a young woman named Sarah (Jenilee Harrison).
-Observing their conversation, the local deputy sheriff, Euclid Baker (James Cromwell) orders Sarah to get back to work, insulting her and then slapping her.
+While visiting an off-base bar, he meets a young woman named Sarah.
+Observing their conversation, the local deputy sheriff, Euclid Baker orders Sarah to get back to work, insulting her and then slapping her.
 Carey intervenes and subdues the deputy.

-Sarah had been forced into prostitution by Cyrus Buelton, the corrupt sheriff (G. D. Spradlin), who tries to arrest Carey but has no jurisdiction while Carey is on the base.
+Sarah had been forced into prostitution by Cyrus Buelton, the corrupt sheriff, who tries to arrest Carey but has no jurisdiction while Carey is on the base.
 Discovering that Billy attends school off-post, Buelton plants marijuana in his locker and arrests him.
 Zack seeks a truce and Sheriff Buelton offers to drop the charges for a hefty bribe equal to Carey's retirement savings.
-Zack considers the deal, but his wife, LaDonna (Shirley Jones) refuses to take part in "good old boy" justice and calls a lawyer.
+Zack considers the deal, but his wife, LaDonna refuses to take part in "good old boy" justice and calls a lawyer.
 The lawyer is thrown into jail himself on trumped-up contempt of court charges, Billy is put on trial without benefit of counsel and sentenced to several years of hard labor.
 Carey gives Buelton the bribe money, but Buelton refuses to release his son, stating the bribe is just insurance against "accidentally" being shot or being raped by other inmates, and only for a short period of time.

 Carey delivers his resignation and climbs into his vintage tank, destroying the local police station and releasing Billy's lawyer from the jail.
 With Sarah tagging along, Carey drives into the county work farm to liberate Billy.
 He plans to flee to neighboring Tennessee, where they can get a fair hearing regarding extradition.
 While repairing a thrown track Carey is injured, and Billy takes command of the Sherman.